-The commodity-fuelled Canadian economy is currently one of the world’s strongest, and though most things in Canada are reasonably priced by western European standards, food and drink, even basic items and snacks, can be relatively expensive.
-US residents will also find the cost of petrol (gas) and car rental much higher.
+The commodity-fuelled Canadian economy is one of the world’s richest, and though most things in Canada are reasonably priced by western European standards, food and drink, even basic items and snacks, can be relatively expensive.
+Canada’s recession in 2014/2015 did at least make Canadian dollars cheaper, making this a good time to visit for US and European travellers.
 In remote areas such as Labrador and the far north, everything starts to get significantly more expensive – travel here is much harder on a budget.
 Accommodation, almost certainly your major outlay, can be very pricey in any of the country’s cities and towns – especially if you’re after a degree of comfort – but there are plenty of bargains to be had, not least in the burgeoning hostel and B&B market.

 Virtually all prices in Canada for everything from bubble gum to hotel rooms are quoted without tax, which means the price you see quoted is not the price you’ll end up paying.
 With the exception of Alberta, the Yukon, Nunavut and NWT, each province levies a Provincial Sales Tax (PST) of between five (Saskatchewan) and ten (PEI) percent on most goods and services, including hotel and restaurant bills; this is supplemented by the Goods and Services Tax (GST), a five percent Federal levy applied nationwide.
-In BC, New Brunswick, Nova Scotia, and Newfoundland and Labrador, the two taxes are amalgamated into the so-called Harmonized Sales Tax (HST) at a rate of 12–13 percent; PEI is expected to apply this flat HST rate (14 percent) in 2013.
+In New Brunswick, Nova Scotia, Ontario, PEI and Newfoundland and Labrador, the two taxes are amalgamated into the so-called Harmonized Sales Tax (HST) at a rate of thirteen to fifteen percent.

-All of this means Alberta has the lowest total sales tax of just five percent (though hotels are slapped with an additional four percent), while PEI has the highest, at 14 percent.
+All of this means Alberta (and the territories) has the lowest total sales tax of just five percent (though hotels are slapped with an additional four percent in Alberta), while Nova Scotia has the highest, at fifteen percent.

 Crime and personal safety